rust-scicomp/website/pages/2026/tutorial.md

 RLST (the Rust Linear Solver Toolbox) is a Rust linear algebra library that contains a number of data-structures, algorithms, and interfaces to external solvers.

-In this tutorial, we will learn how to use many of the features of RLST.
+In this tutorial, we will learn how to use many of the features of RLST with a focus on distributed arrays.